MonsieurTib/gossip-glomers-challenges/README.md

 # gossip-glomers-challenges
-My solutions to Gossip-Glomers Fly.io Distributed Systems Challenges in C#
+My solutions to [Fly.io distributed systems challenges](https://fly.io/dist-sys) in C#

 ## challenge 1 - Echo
 There's nothing to do, as it's just an introductory guide to Maelstrom.